syncfusion-content/angularjs-docs/angularjs/DateRangePicker/Validation.md

 **Untouched and dirty**

-This class is applied when the daterangepicker value has been changed using the calendar icon without touching the input element of the datarangrpicker.
+This class is applied when the DataRangePicker value has been changed using the calendar icon without touching the input element of the datarangrpicker.

 ![](validation_images/untouched-dirty.png)